In The Beginning

 Making the Move

-In March 2011, after years of fundraising and months of construction the doors to the brand new Hospitality House were open.
+On March 19, 2011, after years of fundraising and months of construction, the doors to the brand new Hospitality House were open.
 Residents, staff, board members, and community volunteers all pitched in to make the massive move-in a success.
 This new facility combined five housing programs – Emergency Shelter, Winter Shelter, Transitional Housing, Family Housing, and Permanent Supportive Housing – under one roof along with the Bread of Life Community Kitchen, Food Pantry, and Hunger Relief programs.

 That’s Not All

 In our ongoing quest to end homelessness, Hospitality House added Scattered Site Housing and Rapid Rehousing programs not long after moving into the facility.
 Scattered Site Housing now consists of fifteen (15) leased properties (apartments, homes and duplexes) in Watauga and Wilkes counties providing stability and case management for families and individuals with disabilities or mental illness.
 We are seeking to further expand this program in Wilkes and into Ashe county.

 Rapid Rehousing provides financial assistance and services to prevent families from becoming homeless and help those who are homeless to be quickly re-housed.